mkv25-games/LD30/design/tasklist.md

 Bugs
 ----
-+ Eliminating a player from a 6 player game reverted the player order back to Player 1
++ Number of resources count jumps around when harvesting a new card before the last animation has completed

 Improvements based on Player feedback
 -------------------------------------